Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

-Your How-To Guide: 12 Half Bath Remodel Ideas for Any Budget
+Your How-To Guide: 29 Half Bath Remodel Ideas for Any Budget

 Bathroom Remodeling

-by LB Gabriel Posted on April 25, 2023
+by LB Gabriel Posted on December 5, 2023

 Your half bath is a small space, but if it’s outdated, it can have a big impact on the overall look of your home.
 Whether you want to modernize, increase energy efficiency, or anything in between, there are great half bath remodel ideas for a wide range of budgets.
 And, bonus, because of the room’s size, the timeline is usually faster than a primary bathroom renovation!
 Who doesn’t like some semi-instant gratification?

-If you’re interested in giving your powder room a makeover, here are some of our favorite half bath remodeling ideas, along with estimated costs, advice on how to prepare, and what you can expect along the way.
+If you’re interested in giving your powder room a makeover, here are some of our favorite half bath remodel ideas, along with estimated costs, advice on how to prepare, and what you can expect along the way.

 1. Skip the Vanity

-2. Avoid Dark Colors
+3. Avoid Dark Colors

 Dark colors and wood can make the already-tight space feel even more cramped.
 Visually open the bathroom by choosing a light color, like white, gray, or blue.
-Painting the bathroom cabinets this same hue creates a monochromatic look that tricks the eye into thinking the space is wider than it actually is.
-If you want a more modern-looking bathroom, this is the way to go.

 (Source: Max Vakhtbovych via Pexels)

-3. Make Strategic Lighting Choices
+6. Make Strategic Lighting Choices

 There are some really cool hanging light fixtures that will add a fun touch of drama to your bathroom.
 But choose one that’s too large or hangs too low, and that drama will quickly turn messy.
 Use something small or try wall sconces instead that reflect the light upward.

-4. Cut the Clutter
+7. Cut the Clutter

 A white tiled half bathroom with a concrete counter, a ceramic bowl sink, and a round, frameless mirror.
 There are plants throughout the bathroom, as well.